Great Ocean Road & Twelve Apostles

 The Great Ocean Road stretches for 243 kilometres along the stunning south-eastern coast between Torquay and Warrnambool.
 An Australian National Heritage listed road, it was built by returned soldiers between 1919 and 1932.
 The road winds through gorgeous terrain along the coast and leads you to many significant landmarks and natural wonders.

 At the foothills of the Otways lies the gorgeous seaside village of Apollo Bay.
 Surrounded by rolling green hills and ocean, Apollo Bay is a lively holiday destination during summer.
-Here you can relax and treat yourself to lunch at one of the many cafés and restaurants, or you can take a stroll along the picturesque beachfront.
+Here you can relax and treat yourself to lunch (own expense) at one of the many cafés and restaurants, or you can take a stroll along the picturesque beachfront.

 The Twelve Apostles